Website Design FAQ and Help

 No, our salesperson will take a full briefing of your needs and collect any photos, letterhead and text and then brief our designers.
 Once completed, we can print off a copy of the site for you to see or you are welcome to come to our office to see it.

-I'm not very good with computers - it worries me.
+But I'm not very good with computers - they worry me...

 No, it has no effect on your decision to build a website.